 Today if you talked of the Women's Timber Corps the most likely response is "Never heard of them".
 Yet their story is fascinating.
 The Women's Timber Corps replaced men in the forests and helped to produce timber vital to the war effort.
 These women were called "Lumber Jills" as they were affectionately known, who replaced the men who had answered the call to war.
 They wore the same uniform as the women Land army ( With a different badge on their Beret's) and their living conditions were frequently primitive and for girls who had worked in shops, offices, hairdressing salons and restaurants, the hardship was daunting.

 Worst of all was the extreme physical effort required to lay-in, fell and cross-cut the timber; but the girls of the WTC set to with determination to produce pit-props for the mines, telegraph poles for communications, gun-stocks for the troops and even coffins for the casualties of war.
+There are tales of the social and practical aspects of living in crowded huts, as well as the more technical details of working with axe and saw.
+Training centres were set up throughout the UK.

 The Women's Timber Corps was disbanded in August 1946, with each girl handing back her uniform and receiving a letter from Queen Elizabeth, the Queen Mother, who was then the patron of the WTC.